HXDU/Project-3-Mini-Challenge-3/README.md

 ## Team Contributions
 ### H Du
-Pre-processing: filtering, and how conditions will be characterized,Ranking of districts, population
+- Pre-processing: filtering, and how conditions will be characterized,Ranking of districts, population

-Creating the stream of data from .csv files to the web app
+- Creating the stream of data from .csv files to the web app
 ### N Gomez
+- Make the readme
-Create resources allocation algorithms, using distance between districs, and determining road crews, sewer repair crews, power, and rescue teams, helping with secondary resource graph
+- Create resources allocation algorithms, using distance between districs, and determining road crews, sewer repair crews, power, and rescue teams, helping with secondary resource graph
 ### J. Willgrubs
-UI: Create map outline, district transition functions, secondary resource graph
+- UI: Create map outline, district transition functions, secondary resource graph